smdogroup/funtofem/docs/driver.rst

 additional degrees of freedom are the Euler parameter vector for the rotation.
 For the aerodynamic nodes, the force integration and displacement transfer still only three degrees of freedom.

-Running the coupled funtofem driver
+Running the coupled FUNtoFEM driver
 -----------------------------------
 Once the model, solver dictionary, transfer settings are created, you can instantiate the driver and run the coupled forward and adjoint solvers.
 Often times, we use the default comm manager and don't specify it as follows.